“Wrinkles should merely indicate where smiles have been.”Mark Twain

 Nope, I haven’t always existed.

 I have learned a few things along my way, though.
 That might be why they think I’ve always been.

 The more I know, the more I know I don’t know.
 The only thing to which I can be certain, the only thing I can know FOR SURE, is that I don’t know as much as I think, and that I’ll always have an awful lot to learn.

 The eyes reveal the age.

 No matter other’s attempts at hiding age through plastic surgery, it’s the eyes that reveal the many stories they have seen.
-There are stories behind my grey eyes (on a no-plastic surgery face)…stories of sadness and regret, stories of gratefulness and satisfaction, stories of compassion and fierce anger, stories of boredom and delight.
-There’s a lifetime of stories (or 45 years of a lifetime?)
+There are stories behind my grey-blue eyes (on a no-plastic surgery face)…stories of sadness and regret, stories of gratefulness and satisfaction, stories of compassion and fierce anger, stories of boredom and delight.

-If I could write a book (hee hee, maybe I am…) I would weave a few lessons I’ve learned through my life stories:
+If I could write a book (hee hee, maybe I have…) I would weave a few lessons I’ve learned through my life stories: